pspdev/pspdev.github.io/README.md

-# PSPDEV website
+# website

-Main repo of the PSPDEV website
+Main repo of the PSPDEV GitHub Organization portal

 ## Build locally

-Go here https://jekyllrb.com/docs/installation/ to install all requirements to build the website locally
+First, Go here https://jekyllrb.com/docs/installation/ to install all requirements to build the website locally.

 > [!Note]
-> Disable comment first the `webrick` and `github-pages` gems in Gemfile so you can build the webpage on your computer.
+> Remove the comments of `webrick` and `github-pages` gems in Gemfile so you can build the website locally.

 Run the command to install all gems: